MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ```
 The `head` command prints the first 10 lines by default.
 You can specify the number of lines you want with the flag `-n` followed by the number of lines, e.g. `-n 25`.
 Same for `tail`, which shows the last 10 lines of a file.

-If you want to print an entire file on the screen (the standard output in this case) then use `cat`, and the equivalent command for compressed files is `zcat`, e.g. `zcat -n 1 ~/Share/physalia_adaptation_course/01_day1/02_genome/genome_mallotus_dummy.fasta.gz`.
+If you want to print an entire file to the screen (the standard output in this case) you can use `cat`.
+The equivalent command for compressed files is `zcat`, e.g. `zcat ~/Share/physalia_adaptation_course/04_day4/01_haploblocks/02_data/canada.vcf.gz | less`.

+Note that here we added a pipe `|` and `less` to limit the display; otherwise the entire file would be printed on the screen!
+Using the pipe sign `|`, we pass the output of the first command into the second command.
+As you might infer, using `cat` for large files is inconvenient and it could freeze your Terminal window.
+Since `less`, `head` or `tail`, offer more control over what is displayed on the screen, it would sometimes be preferable.

-Make a copy of a file and assign a different name:
+Now make a copy of a file and give it a different name:
 ```bash
 cp popmap_2lin_day1.txt test_popmap.txt
 ```